-This study explored the potential for the Canal FNP's influence on erosion along the downdrift Sandwich shoreline, that may contribute to damages to public and private property and infrastructure.
-An erosion/accretion complex that is consistent with other typical shoreperpendicular structures is apparent within the study area, but in order for the USACE to implement a project through Section 111, that potential needed to be more explicitly characterized.
+This study presumed that the Canal FNP has directly influenced and exacerbated erosion along the downdrift Sandwich shoreline, resulting in damages to public and private property and infrastructure.
+An erosion/accretion complex that is consistent with other typical shoreperpendicular structures is apparent within the study area, but in order for the USACE to implement a project through Section 111, that presumption needed to be more explicitly characterized.
 Consequently, this study aimed to confirm that a cause-and-effect relationship does exist between the Canal FNP and downdrift erosion, and it sought to quantify the extent to which that relationship negatively impacts public and private property and infrastructure.
 In order to do so, two key analyses were conducted: a shoreline change analysis and a sediment transport analysis.
 The shoreline change analysis focused on identifying the geospatial and volumetric changes to beach profile itself, while the sediment transport analysis focused on the capacity and direction of sediment transport within the study area.
 The USACE contracted WHG to conduct these analyses.
-It should be noted here that erosion in coastal systems is inherently complex and there are limitations to how precisely the cause-and-effect relationship can accurately be determined.
-Consequently, while this study aimed to quantify the cause-and-effect relationship between the jetties at the east entrance of the Canal and erosion of the downdrift shoreline, the goal of these analyses was not to assign a specific percentage of fault.
-Rather it was intended to confirm/deny the assumption that the jetties are the primary cause of problematic erosion along the Sandwich shoreline and reasonably define the extent of the problem that can be directly attributed to the Canal FNP, as it relates to the development of alternatives pursuant to the Section 111 authority.
 This section of the report summarizes those efforts and additional information on both analyses can be found in Appendix B and Appendix C.